Paul G. Hyman Jr.

 Paul George Hyman, Jr. (born September 17, 1952) is a judge for the United States bankruptcy court, Southern District of Florida.
 He was formerly Chief judge.

 Early life and education

-Paul G. Hyman received a Bachelor degree in economics from Vanderbilt University in 1974.
+Hyman received a bachelor's degree in economics from Vanderbilt University in 1974.
 He received a Juris Doctor in 1977 from the University of Miami School of Law.

 Legal career

-Paul Hyman began his legal career as an assistant attorney for the Britton Cohen Kaufman & Schantz from 1977 to 1979, practicing commercial litigation.
+Hyman was admitted to the Florida Bar in 1977.
+He began his legal career as an assistant attorney for the Britton Cohen Kaufman & Schantz from 1977 to 1979, practicing commercial litigation.
 In 1979, he became an Assistant United States Attorney for the Southern District of Florida.
-In 1981, he returned to Britton Cohen Kaufman & Schantz, where he represented debtors, creditors and trustees in all types of bankruptcy proceedings.
+In 1981, he returned to Britton Cohen Kaufman & Schantz, where he represented debtors, creditors and trustees in bankruptcy proceedings.

 In 1983, he moved to Denver to join the firm of Holme Roberts & Owens where he continued his bankruptcy practice representing United Bank of Colorado and large corporate debtors in their Chapter 11 proceedings.
 He became a partner at Holme Roberts in January 1986.